Saturday, April 18, 2026

 International trade is driven by comparative advantage: countries specialize in goods and services they can produce most efficiently, trading with others who specialize elsewhere.
 In practice, trade involves trade balances (exports vs. imports), globally fragmented supply chains, trade agreements (WTO, USMCA), and tariffs and non-tariff barriers that governments use to protect domestic industries.

 The current trade environment is unusually fraught.
-For a detailed breakdown of how tariffs work and their economic effects, see our complete tariff Q&A.
+For a detailed breakdown of how tariffs work and their economic effects, see our complete tariff Q&A and our Trump tariffs economic impact analysis.

 Exchange Rates: The Price of Money